NixOS/nixpkgs/doc/packages/darwin-builder.section.md

 }
 ```

-## Reconfiguring the builder {#sec-darwin-builder-reconfiguring}
+## Reconfiguring the remote builder {#sec-darwin-builder-reconfiguring}

-Initially you should not change the builder configuration else you will not be
+Initially you should not change the remote builder configuration else you will not be
 able to use the binary cache.
-However, after you have the builder running locally
+However, after you have the remote builder running locally
-you may use it to build a modified builder with additional storage or memory.
+you may use it to build a modified remote builder with additional storage or memory.

 To do this, you just need to set the `virtualisation.darwin-builder.*` parameters as
 in the example below and rebuild.